Top TEN best techniques to motivate language learners

 I have long believed that language learners benefit from having short but regular lessons.
 If a language learner meets with a tutor every two, three or four days, learning a second language becomes a habit rather than a mundane chore.

 I have a few students who I meet on Skype every second or third day day.
 On the days we don’t have lessons, I’m confident that these students are revising previous lesson notes or preparing for the next class.

 Learning a language must be a habit - not an unserious once-a-week chore.

 I always compile lesson notes for students after each lesson.

 The following set of lesson notes contains new words and phrases, pronunciation errors and incorrect utterances with corrections:

 As you can see in the sample of notes above, students are able to track their progress, particularly when it comes to the mistakes they make (in the ‘Other’ section).

-Ideally, students should include as many of the new words, phrases and grammar points into their Word-Phrase Tables as they can.
+Ideally, students should add as many of the new words, phrases and grammar points to their Word-Phrase Tables as they can.
 The next step, as I mentioned in point 4, is to create personalised sentences containing this new language.

 I’ve recently decided to write short tests for a few of my lower level learners.

 I tend to test students on the previous five or six texts, articles and TED talks we studied together.
-Essentially, students are tested on the meaning of new words and phrases, while I also ask them to correct some of the grammar and pronunciation mistakes they made in free speech during these lessons.
+Essentially, I test them on the meaning of new words and phrases.
+Moreover, I ask them to correct some of the grammar and pronunciation mistakes they made while speaking during those lessons.